dseight/vscode-disasexpl/README.md

 Shows the filtered assembly output and it relations to original source.

+Regular disassembly may be generated with:

+    $(CC) -g -o disassembly.S $(CFLAGS) -S source.c

+Objdumped disassembly should be generated with lines info:

+    objdump -d compiled.bin -l > disassembly.S

 ## TODO

 - [x] Highlight asm lines related to selected source line and vice versa